iTwin/iTwinUI-react/CONTRIBUTING.md

 It ensures all needed imports are added and files are created.

 > Note: Every component needs to use `useTheme()` hook to ensure styling (theming) works fine.
 The script mentioned above adds it automatically.

-Be sure to develop on your branch.
-We want to keep branch naming with developer name scope:

-`git checkout -b yourName/your-feature-name`

 ### Intended Folder Structure